 He had been trying to get home ever since.

 The matter of getting home had appeared simple, at first.
-He had painted himself, in his studio, back in his home, with the people he knew best.
+He had painted himself in his studio, back in his home, with the people he knew best.
 A holiday dinner.

+Sure enough, he had found himself there.
+Each person looked exactly like he recalled.
+His surroundings had the welcoming warmth of home, and he smiled, congratulating himself on his mystical talent and his apparent ingenuity.
 It did not take long to discover that not one person in the room was as he knew them.
 Physically, the resemblance was identical, but that was where it ended.

-She knocked again, and waited.
+She knocked again and waited.